ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 ### Integrate Vite into a framework / CMS

-You can read Vites official guide for backend integration here:
+You can read Vite's official guide for backend integration here:

 - https://vitejs.dev/guide/backend-integration.html